Lemp Neighborhood Arts Center

 The Lemp Neighborhood Arts Center (LNAC), also known as "The Lemp," is a non-profit performance space, art gallery, and community center located in the historic Benton Park neighborhood of St. Louis, Missouri.
 Since its founding in March 1994, the organization has been among the forefront of art spaces committed to the DIY ethic in St. Louis and the Midwest, holding the position as one of the oldest all-ages "Do-It-Yourself" music venues in the region and in the United States, alongside ABC No Rio in New York City, 924 Gilman Street in Berkeley, California, and the Ché Café in La Jolla, California.

-Music Venue
+Music venue

-As a non-profit project, the Lemp is known for operating by a DIY ethic of show promotion and venue maintenance, relying on a team of volunteers to help with day-to-day functions.
+As a non-profit project, the Lemp is known for operating with a DIY ethic of show promotion and venue maintenance, relying on a team of volunteers to help with day-to-day functions.
 Inspired by the straight edge movement and Fugazi's business ethics, the shows at Lemp are always all-ages, drug and alcohol free, and cost five dollars for admission at the door, with the majority of the money paid to the music performers directly.
-The venue also strictly avoids booking bands and musicians with a commercialized sound and/or music industry standard of practice, or any performer who promote "violent or reckless behavior" or "a discriminatory, lewd, degrading or immoral message."
+The venue also strictly avoids booking bands and musicians with a commercialized sound and/or music industry standard of practice, or any performer who promotes "violent or reckless behavior" or "a discriminatory, lewd, degrading or immoral message."